spion/nac/README.md

   NODE_ENV: production
   # clustering is best left to the app

-# you can add additional scripts which will become available
+# you can add additional scripts which will become available as commands for
-# as commands for the specific project
+# the specific project
 scripts:
-  deploy: scripts/deploy.sh
+  deploy: ./scripts/deploy.sh
-  report: scripts/statusReport.sh
+  report: ./scripts/statusReport.sh

+# if the app dies, nac will attempt to respawn it. the respawn setting
+# controls the behavior of the respawner.
+The respawner will begin by
+# waiting respawn.min seconds before restarting the process, then if the
+# process keeps dying it will exponentially backoff up to respawn.max seconds
+# on every respawn attempt.
+respawn:
+  min: 0.1
+  max: 30

 # override options on a per-server-tag basis
 servers: